 Exploiting a buffer overflow to inject malicious code into the stack of a software system or even the heap can require a higher skill level.

-An attacker creating or modifying Symbolic links is a potential signal of attack in progress.
+An adversary creating or modifying Symbolic links is a potential signal of attack in progress.

-An attacker deleting temporary files can also be a sign that the attacker is trying to replace legitimate resources with malicious ones.
+An adversary deleting temporary files can also be a sign that the adversary is trying to replace legitimate resources with malicious ones.

 Pay attention to the fact that the resource you read from can be a replaced by a Symbolic link.
 You can do a Symlink check before reading the file and decide that this is not a legitimate way of accessing the resource.

-Because Symlink can be modified by an attacker, make sure that the ones you read are located in protected directories.
+Because Symlink can be modified by an adversary, make sure that the ones you read are located in protected directories.